Image contrast enhancement based on the Schr\"odinger operator spectrum: Abstract

 \section{Abstract}

-This study proposes a novel image contrast enhancement method based on image projection onto the squared eigenfunctions of the two-dimensional Schr\"odinger operator.
-This projection depends on a design parameter $\gamma$ which is proposed to control the pixel intensity during image reconstruction.
-The performance of the proposed method is investigated through its application to color images.
-The selection of $\gamma$ values is performed using k-means, which helps preserve the image's spatial adjacency information.
-Furthermore, multi-objective optimization using the Non-dominated Sorting Genetic Algorithm II (NSAG2) algorithm is proposed to select the optimal values of $\gamma$ and the semi-classical parameter $h$ from the 2D-SCSA.
-The results demonstrate the effectiveness of the proposed method for enhancing image contrast while preserving the inherent characteristics of the original image, producing the desired enhancement with almost no artifacts.\\
+In this study, we propose a novel image contrast enhancement method based on projecting images onto the squared eigenfunctions of the two-dimensional Schrödinger operator.
+This projection relies on a design parameter, $\gamma$, which controls pixel intensity during image reconstruction.
+The method's performance is evaluated using color images.
+The selection of $\gamma$ values is guided by priors based on fuzzy logic and clustering, preserving the spatial adjacency information of the image.
+Additionally, multi-objective optimization using the Non-dominated Sorting Genetic Algorithm II (NSGA-II) is employed to determine the optimal values of $\gamma$ and the semi-classical parameter, $h$, from the 2D-SCSA.
+Results demonstrate that the proposed method effectively enhances image contrast while preserving the inherent characteristics of the original image, producing the desired enhancement with minimal artifacts.\\

 \keywords{Contrast enhancement \and semi-classical signal analysis \and Schr\"odinger operator spectrum \and Genetic algorithms optimization}